Quantum state preparation and transfer based on the bound state in the doublon continuum: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the Natural Science Foundation of China (Grants Nos.
-12375010 and 12174303), the Science Foundation of the Education Department of Jilin Province (No. JJKH20250301KJ) and Jilin Scientific and Technological Development Program (No. 20240101328JC).
+This work is supported by the Natural Science Foundation of China (Grants Nos.~12375010 and 12174303), the Science Foundation of the Education Department of Jilin Province (No.~JJKH20250301KJ) and Science and Technology Development Project of Jilin Province (Grant No. 20230101357JC).

-{\bf Note:} Just in the submission of this manuscript, we note that the bound states in the doublon continuum was recently investigated~\cite{BIDC1}, but realized by the giant atoms, which interact with coupled resonator waveguide.